-A patriotic US hacker hijacked North Korean propaganda to play 'the Final Countdown'
+That time a US hacker hijacked North Korean propaganda to play ‘the Final Countdown’

 A socially conscious hacker known as "The Jester" put one over on the Democratic People's Republic of Korea recently.
 To add to his long list of hilarious practical jokes with a social-conscious message, the hacktivist hijacked a propaganda-laden North Korean shortwave radio station.